back

 If you are considering using private money loans for school-related expenses, you may wonder if credit scores matter.

 Your credit health is one of the main qualifying factors for private money loans.
 When you submit a student loan application, the private lender will pull your credit information to determine if you are a dependable borrower.
+Keep in mind that a higher credit score may help you get a higher loan amount.

 Credit reports provide a lot of information, such as: